harvard-acc/smaug/README.md

    optimized backend for all computation.
 No accelerators are involved here.
    Unlike MKL-DNN, Eigen is cross-platform.

+   **UPDATE**: The Eigen backend is currently broken due to some changes in data layout management.
+The convolutional operators do not produce the correct data as a result.
+It may not be fixed in the near future.

 **Execution targets**

 1. Native: this builds the executable to run everything on the host CPU.